serenity-is/docs/tutorials/multi_tenancy/multi_tenancy.md

 # MultiTenancy

-In this tutorial, we are going to turn Movie Tutorial into a multi tenant application.
+In this tutorial, we are going to turn Movie Tutorial into a multi-tenant application.

 According to Wikipedia, multi-tenant software is defined as follows: